-Autumn is in the air!
+Autumn is in the air and catch more fish this fall, by looking shallow for walleye or largemouth bass!
 Birds are gathered on power lines, butterflies are getting together to prepare for their southerly journey, there have even been reports of tree leaves changing colors.
 Summer fishing is different than spring fishing, and fishing in the fall in several very important ways is different than fishing in the summer.
 Some small changes in how and where we fish will help us be more successful in the fall.
 Following are some ideas for catching more fish and bigger fish in the next few weeks and months.

 Regardless of the season, location is such an important consideration.
 We often think that fall fish will be in deeper water, and in some lakes, and at some times they will be deep.
 But there are also times when they’ll move shallow.
 Lakes that have fall spawning baitfish such as tullibee and whitefish will see walleye, northern pike, and muskies in the shallows eating these fall spawners.
 They spend the day in the deeper water close to the spawning areas, then at night follow the spawning baitfish shallow.
 I fondly recall many night-fishing adventures in several Midwest states when double-digit walleyes came to my net.